jdrichardsappacad/react-2021/week-14/practices/12-context-practices/practice-1-README.md

 ```
 Now that we have our `currentSign`, we will need to grab some details about this
 sign.
 We have already created data for you to use, which is located in
 `src/data/horoscopes.js`.
-Take a second to familiarize how the data is setup,
+Take a second to familiarize how the data is set up,
 including how it's being exported.

 At the top of your `Detail.js` file, import the `horoscopeObj`.
 Next, inside
-the `Detail` component, create a new variable called `sign` and have it equal to
+the `Detail` component, create a new variable called `sign` and set it equal to
 the sign's object by keying into the `horoscopeObj`, using your `currentSign`
 state.
 Take a look at your `horoscopeObj` data again to help you see what we
 need.